alanruttenberg/lsw2/virtual-machine/Readme.md

 You will have access to hermit, pellet, elk,  fact++, z3, vampire, and prover9

-You should probably do "vagrant plugin install vagrant-vbguest" before you do any of this so that the VM automatically gets the latest os-specific tools installed.
-If you don't know what this means, then doubly so.

 Software
 - vagrant: https://www.vagrantup.com/downloads.html
 - ansible: http://docs.ansible.com/ansible/latest/intro_installation.html